I’d be BLIND not to See GOD’s Work in my Life . . . as well as deaf, dumb and utterly stupid.

-Brothers and sisters in Christ, many of you have responded to my request to sponsor one of the 300 children who are currently matched to a Christian adult here on Long Island .
+Brothers and sisters in Christ, many of you have responded to my request to sponsor one of the 300 children who are currently matched to a Christian adult here on Long Island.
 To the date of this letter, 56 children have been sponsored.
 This leaves a need for 244 kids.
 I have received many wonderful letters of support.
-One family decided to make this a family effort, with the children working around the neighborhood to raise the money to sponsor a child who has not been blessed with two parents like they have.
+One family decided to make this a family effort, with the children working around the neighborhood to raise the money to sponsor a child who has not been blessed with two parents as they have.
 This creative act really touched me.
 They are sending in $40 per month.

-These gifts, given in obedience are enabling us to expand the ministry to reach many new young men and woman.
+These gifts, given in obedience are enabling us to expand the ministry to reach many new young men and women.
 If you have not given to this effort, please prayerfully consider sending $480 or committing to $40/month for the next year.
-I have had a couple friends write to tell me that they are unable to make this commitment.
+I have had a couple of friends write to tell me that they are unable to make this commitment.
 I understand this as Kay and I have to make decisions where to give as God leads.